Hydraulics CFD Validations & Studies

 Reducing hydrodynamic noise with FLOW-3D

 In addition to the laboratory tests, several very complex simulations were carried out with FLOW-3D.
 The three-dimensional modeling of rotating geometries placed huge demands on both FLOW-3D and the hardware used.
-The General Moving Object (GMO) model enables the user to compute complex moving or rotating geometry like turbines or screws without adaption of the mesh and therefore without changes in the memory allocation.
+The General Moving Objects (GMO) model enables the user to compute complex moving or rotating geometry like turbines or screws without adaption of the mesh and therefore without changes in the memory allocation.
 The GMO model was necessary to compute the fluid/solid interaction, and FLOW-3D’sTruVOF™ algorithm was vital for calculating the water surface elevations.

 Read the full study: Reducing noise in hydrodynamic screws